Recreational marijuana amendment will be on Missouri’s November ballot - NewsBreak

 If LegalMo22 passes, Missouri would be the first state where voters initiated automatic expungement for past cannabis convictions.

-You can read the full text of the proposed amendment to the state constitution here .
+You can read the full text of the proposed amendment to the state constitution online.